 Changing work environments means working flexibly will be the norm.
 Technology and concerns for climate change open up a wide range of options that support where, when and how work is done with potential opportunities to reduce our estate and amount of travel.

 We continue to face persistent long term shortages in a number of areas where demand outweighs supply and where we are less competitive than other industries.
-This includes a growing concern about the capacity of public health specialists in all four countries of the UK.
-The problem is likely to increase as converging technologies and cross-disciplinary skills dissolve boundaries between sectors and new roles emerge.
+The problem is likely to increase as converging technologies and crossdisciplinary skills dissolve boundaries between sectors and new roles emerge.